 - Barker's Indian Princess spawned a series of imitators, including George Washington Parke Custis's Pocahontas, or The Settlers of Virginia (1830), Robert Dale Owen's Pocahontas (1838), and Charlotte Mary Sanford Barnes's The Forest Princess, or Two Centuries Ago (1844).

 - This "Pocahontas" craze was killed off (for a while) by John Brougham's 1855 burlesque Po-ca-hon-tas, or The Gentle Savage, which parodied earlier fictional depictions of Pocahontas and the Noble Savage trope in general.
 It also featured humorous anachronisms and the characters pointing out historical inaccuracies.

 - A ballet play titled Pocahontas was composed by Elliott Carter in 1938-39.

 - There were two musicals about Pocahontas before Disney's.
 A Broadway one titled Miss Pocahontas in 1905, and a West End show just titled Pocahontas in 1963.

 - The Tex Avery short Johnny Smith and Poker-Huntas tells the traditional story with humorous anachronisms and, as you can guess from the title, Parody Names.
 In the tradition of Flintstone Theming, it features the Native Americans living in a stereotypically Indian version of modern-day American society.

 - Pocahontas: Princess of the American Indians is an Italian animated TV series, created in the wake of the Disney film.
-It involves Pocahontas traveling around North America to meet other Native American tribes and learn their ways.
-Although produced by Mondo TV, the animation was outsourced to North Korea of all places, where it was done by Studio SEK, the same people who save us Squirrel and Hedgehog.
+It involves Pocahontas traveling around the Americas to meet other Native American tribes and learn their ways.
+Although produced by Mondo TV, the animation was outsourced to North Korea of all places, where it was done by SEK Studio, the same people who gave us Squirrel and Hedgehog.
 Here is a review of the series.